warnonphilippe/spring-boot-with-activiti-example/README.md

 ## Next steps

-* We haven’t touched any of the tooling around Activiti.
-There is a bunch more than just the engine, like the Eclipse plugin to design processes, a free web editor in the cloud (also included in the `.zip` download you can get from [Activiti's site](http://activiti.org/), a web application that showcases many of the features of the engine, …
+* We havenï¿½t touched any of the tooling around Activiti.
+There is a bunch more than just the engine, like the Eclipse plugin to design processes, a free web editor in the cloud (also included in the `.zip` download you can get from [Activiti's site](http://activiti.org/), a web application that showcases many of the features of the engine, ï¿½
 * The current release of Activiti (version 5.17.0) has integration with Spring Boot 1.1.6.
 However, the current master version is compatible with 1.2.1.
 * Using Spring Boot 1.2.0 brings us sweet stuff like support for XA transactions with JTA.
-This means you can hook up your processes easily with JMS, JPA and Activiti logic all in the same transaction! ..Which brings us to the next point …
+This means you can hook up your processes easily with JMS, JPA and Activiti logic all in the same transaction! ..Which brings us to the next point ï¿½
-* In this example, we’ve focussed heavily on human interactions (and barely touched it).
-But there’s many things you can do around orchestrating systems too.
+* In this example, weï¿½ve focussed heavily on human interactions (and barely touched it).
+But thereï¿½s many things you can do around orchestrating systems too.
 The Spring Boot integration also has Spring Integration support you could leverage to do just that in a very neat way!
 * And of course there is much much more about the BPMN 2.0 standard.
 Read more about it [in the Activiti docs](http://activiti.org/userguide/index.html#bpmnConstructs).

 ## Addenda